Get,

 Introduction:

 Who doesn’t want rings?
 Wait.
 Which kind?
 The red rings that we sometimes see on our skin?
 We definitely don’t want those, as they might be sign of a ringworm infection!
-Ringworm, also known as Tinea corporis, is an infection which occurs in the upper layers of the skin.
-It can occur in the face, hands, feet, etc.1 It is a fungal infection and is seen as a coin-shaped rash, like a ring, thus giving it its name.2 There are many infections similar to a ringworm, therefore, all circular rashes should not be assumed to be a ringworm.
+Ringworm, also known as Tinea corporis, is an infection that occurs in the upper layers of the skin.
+It can occur in the face, hands, feet, etc.1 It is a fungal infection and is seen as a coin-shaped rash, like a ring, thus giving it its name.2 There are many infections similar to ringworm, therefore, all circular rashes should not be assumed to be a ringworm.
 Ringworm is a common condition in tropical regions, although it may be seen in other parts of the world as well.
 Generally, ringworm spreads through family members, living in the same place as they all share articles and touch common surfaces.1

 home remedies for ringworm